voxpupuli/puppet-nfs/REFERENCE.md

 ### <a name="nfs--functions--nfsv4_bindmount"></a>`nfs::functions::nfsv4_bindmount`

-Function: nfs::functions::nfsv4_bindmount

-This Function exists to
- 1. manage bindmounts for nfs4
+Manage bindmounts for NFS v4.

-* Daniel Klockenkaemper <mailto:dk@marketing-factory.de>
-* Martin Alfke <tuxmea@gmail.com>

 #### Parameters